-I study how political ideologies spread across borders and why states interfere in the domestic politics of other countries.
-Using cross-national statistical analysis, archival research, and machine learning methods to analyze political texts, my research illustrates how governments use foreign regime interference to undermine threatening political movements.
+In my doctoral research at Stanford University, I used cross-national statistical analysis, archival research, and machine learning methods to show how governments use foreign regime interference to undermine threatening political movements.
 More recently, my work focuses on how actors use traditional media tools and new social media platforms for these ends.

 I am currently a Postdoctoral Fellow at the Center for International Security and Cooperation (CISAC) at Stanford University.
 Previously, I was a Predoctoral Fellow at the Belfer Center for Science and International Affairs at Harvard Kennedy School.

-I received my PhD in Political Science in 2020 from Stanford University, where I was a Gerald J. Lieberman Fellow--one of the University's highest distinctions awarded to doctoral students for outstanding accomplishments in research, teaching, and academic leadership.
+At Stanford University, I was a Gerald J. Lieberman Fellow--one of the University's highest distinctions awarded to doctoral students for outstanding accomplishments in research, teaching, and leadership.
+Prior to pursuing my PhD, I was a Project Manager at the Global Research Institute.